robenkleene/development-references/bundler.md

 ## Update

 `bundle update` will update all gems.
+If there's a `BUNDLE_PATH` specified in `.bundle/config`, that directory will be used, otherwise it will update global gems.

 ## Clean Up